aavegotchi/aavegotchi-wiki/posts/en/staking.md

 Random numbers for the Raffle prize winners are generated through Chainlink's [on-chain verifiable randomness generator](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/).

 The prizes, which are Wearable Vouchers, could be exchanged 1:1 for the actual Aavegotchi wearable once the game launches.
 This will take place at the [Aavegotchi Shop](https://aavegotchi.com/shop).

+## Past Raffles Statistics
+Knowing how to stake FRENS and participate in Raffles is good, you say.
+But what about the numbers?
+What are the probabilities of winning a wearable based on past raffles?
+Visit the [Raffles Statistics page](/raffles-stats) for the historical data.

 ## More Resources